Chart Color Schemes

 Port Melbourne Industrial hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Port Melbourne Industrial's median age is 35 years, which is slightly younger than Greater Melbourne's 37 and somewhat younger than the national average of 38 years.
-The 25-34 age group has strong representation at 32.8%, compared to Greater Melbourne, while the 5-14 cohort is less prevalent at 6.3%.
-This concentration of the 25-34 age group is well above the national average of 14.5%.
-Between 2021 and present, residents have aged on average by 2.6 years, with the median age rising from 32 to 35 years.
-During this period, the 55-64 age group has grown from 6.1% to 7.5% of the population, while the 5-14 cohort increased from 5.2% to 6.3%.
+Port Melbourne Industrial's median age is 35 years, slightly younger than Greater Melbourne's 37 and the national average of 38 years.
+The 25-34 age group has a strong representation at 32.8%, compared to Greater Melbourne, while the 5-14 cohort is less prevalent at 6.3%.
+This concentration in the 25-34 age group is well above the national average of 14.5%.
+Between 2021 and present, residents have aged on average by 2.6 years, with the median age rising from 32 to 35.
+Key changes include the growth of the 55-64 age group from 6.1% to 7.5%, and an increase in the 5-14 cohort from 5.2% to 6.3%.
 Conversely, the 25-34 cohort has declined from 40.4% to 32.8%.
-Population forecasts for Port Melbourne Industrial indicate substantial demographic changes by 2041.
-The 45-54 age group shows the strongest projected growth at 190%, adding 1,182 residents to reach a total of 1,805 residents in this cohort.
+Population forecasts for 2041 suggest substantial demographic changes for Port Melbourne Industrial.
+The 45-54 age group is projected to grow by 190%, adding 1,182 residents to reach a total of 1,805 residents in that cohort.